tong-normal-guy/orchid-shop-PRN231SU25/OrchidsShop.PresentationLayer/README_ADMIN.md

 ## Overview

-The OrchidsShop admin system provides a complete management interface for administrators to manage orchids, view statistics, and control the shop's inventory.
+The OrchidsShop admin system provides a complete management interface for administrators to manage orchids, orders, accounts, view statistics, and control the shop's inventory.
 The admin functionality is built using ASP.NET Razor Pages with a modern, responsive design.

 **✅ Features:**
 - Complete CRUD operations for orchids (Create, Read, Update)
+- Order management with status updates
+- Account management and user control
 - Real-time search and filtering
 - Statistics dashboard
 - Responsive design for all devices
 - Session-based authentication
 - Form validation and error handling

+## 🎥 Demo Video
+**Watch the admin functionality in action:** [OrchidsShop Demo](https://youtu.be/-Gb_q9g5eVs)

 ## Table of Contents